phuongquan/mantis/README.md

   which will be used to group the time series into different tabs on the report.

-The `colspec` parameter maps the data frame columns to the above.
+The `inputspec` parameter maps the data frame columns to the above.

 The reports are shareable and can contribute to forming a transparent record of the entire analysis process.
 It is designed with electronic